jado4810/privcert/README.md

 To make the site accessible, import the cert file generated at `/etc/privcert/users/u̲s̲e̲r̲.pfx` into the environment of the user.
-Ordinary, just double-click or tap that file to import.
+Ordinary, just double-click or tap that file to import into the system cert store, or, on some environments, might need to import from the cert management menu of the browser.

 The fixed password set on `EXTRACT_PWD`, default to be `privcert`, is necessary.

 [Web interface](./web/) should be useful to distribute certs.